A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Conclusion

 Addressing these limitations opens several promising directions for future work.
 In particular, our geometric formulation could be extended to incorporate distribution-aware or worst-case error objectives, tighter alignment with task-level retrieval losses, or learning procedures that explicitly shape embedding spaces to increase their prunability.
 This could potentially aid in developing prunable models for out-of-domain data retrieval, where robustness under domain shifts remains a challenge.
 We leave these directions to future work and hope that the framework introduced here enables more principled analysis, probing, and optimization of embedding spaces in neural retrieval systems.

+\begin{acks} The authors acknowledge the peoples of the Woi Wurrung and Boon Wurrung language groups of the eastern Kulin Nation on whose unceded lands ACM SIGIR 2026 was hosted.
+We pay our respects to their Elders past and present, and extend that respect to all Aboriginal and Torres Strait Islander peoples today and their continuing connection to land, sea, sky, and community.

-\begin{acks} This work was supported by resources from the Institut du Développement et des Ressources en Informatique Scientifique (IDRIS) under the GENCI allocation AD011015851.
-We also acknowledge the ANR – FRANCE (French National Research Agency) for its financial support of the GUIDANCE project n°ANR-23-IAS1-0003. \end{acks}
+This work was supported by resources from the Institut du Développement et des Ressources en Informatique Scientifique (IDRIS) under the GENCI allocation AD011015851.
+The authors acknowledge the Agence nationale de la recherche (ANR – FRANCE) for its financial support of the GUIDANCE project n°ANR-23-IAS1-0003, the SEMIAMOR project ANR CE23-2023-0005, and the ANR Cluster IA ANR-23-IACL-0007. \end{acks}